yoheitaonishi/pecha/README.md

 ## AWS

 AWS also has OCR API named `AWS Rekognition`.
 You can detect only text region by AWS Rekognition.

+Example Response:
 ```
 {
     "TextDetections": [